 - The later-blooming, white-blossomed Syringa reticulata species and cultivars.
 Their fragrance has a spicy character and is less sweet than that of many other lilacs.

-Early roses in the Cranford Rose Garden, mountain laurel and irises in the Japanese Hill-and-Pond Garden, Spanish bluebells in Bluebell Wood.
+Early roses in the Rose Garden, mountain laurel and irises in the Japanese Hill-and-Pond Garden, rhododendrons, azaleas, and columbines in the Rock Garden, and Spanish bluebells in Bluebell Wood.